playframework/playframework/documentation/manual/detailedTopics/configuration/ws/CertificateGeneration.md

 ### Compatible

 For compatibility with older systems, use RSA with 2048 bit keys and SHA256 as the signature algorithm.
+If you are creating your own CA certificate, use 4096 bits for the root.

 ## Further Reading